tobimori/paywallr/README.md

 > DuMont Newsnet stores the complete article in text form (i.e. without media and formatting) in the source code of the page to enable indexing of paywalled articles in search engines like Google & Co.

+### Saarbrücker Zeitung

+> The Saarbrücker Zeitung saves the complete article and replaces it afterwards.
+Their paywall script is pretty bad and blocked by all common adblockers.

 ### Frankfurter Allgemeine Zeitung

 > ***Never introduced.*** The FAZ has a social media section [here](https://www.faz.net/social-media/instagram/), which is linked in their Instagram biography and shall be used to find articles they post about.
 Articles in this category can be unlocked by adding a ```?premium``` at the end.

 > Fixed as of 03/16/2020

-### Saarbrücker Zeitung

-> The Saarbrücker Zeitung saves the complete article and replaces it afterwards.
-Their paywall script is pretty bad and blocked by all common adblockers.
+> ***Introduced in Version 2.0.*** Article text will be loaded from a JSON only available on the mobile page using a XMLHttpRequest with a spoofed user-agent.

 ### NahverkehrHAMBURG